 ACAP is a multilateral agreement which seeks to conserve albatrosses and petrels by coordinating international activity to mitigate known threats to their populations.
-ACAP came into force in February 2004 and currently has 13 member countries and covers 30 species of albatrosses, petrels and shearwaters.
-Read more about the Agreement.
+ACAP came into force in February 2004 and currently has 13 member countries and covers 31 species of albatrosses, petrels and shearwaters.
+Read more about the Agreement here.

 The Ninth Meeting of ACAP's Advisory Committee (AC9) and the Third and Seventh Meetings of its Population and Conservation Status (PaCSWG3) and Seabird Bycatch (SBWG7) Working Groups took place in La Serena, Chile during May 2016.
 Click on PaCSWG3, SBWG9 and AC9 to access their final reports.
 The Advisory Committee and its Population & Conservation Status and Seabird Bycatch Working Groups will next meet in New Zealand in 2017.